mdavidsaver/cashark/README.md

 The CA protocol provides no easy way to distinguish client and server messages without observing the start of the connection.
 Thus this plugin can not fully decode all messages.
-Currently only CA search and create channel are fully decoded.
-Other message types have only generic field names.
+Currently only some messages are fully decoded.
+Others decode with only generic field names.

 DBR data in get, put, and monitor operations is not decoded.